JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 Here are the steps to accomplish this:

-* Modify your Server.fsproj to include the .dacpac file with "CopyToOutputDirectory" to ensure that the .dacpac file will always exist in the app binaries.
+* Modify your Server.fsproj to include the .dacpac file with "CopyToOutputDirectory" to ensure that the .dacpac file will always exist in the Server project bin folder.

 ```
 <ItemGroup>